aws-samples/sample-stepfunctions-testing-with-testStateAPI/README.md

 For more information on enhancing local testing with LocalStack, see the AWS blog post: [Enhance the Local Testing Experience for Serverless Applications with LocalStack](https://aws.amazon.com/blogs/compute/enhance-the-local-testing-experience-for-serverless-applications-with-localstack/).

-Note:- Please note that at the time of publishing this sample, LocalStack might not  support specific features with enahnced TestState API.
+Note:- As LocalStack continues to expand support for Enhanced TestState API features, some capabilities such as Parallel state testing may not yet be available in their emulated environment at the time of publishing.
+Check LocalStack's latest documentation for current feature support.

 ### SAM Local Development
 ```bash